(Disclosure: Some of the links below may be affiliate links)

 Total Expense Ratio (TER)

-The Total Expense Ratio (TER) is the measure of how much fees there is for a fund.
-It is the sum of all the expenses of the fund: marketing expenses, employee salaries, management fees, transaction fees…
+The Total Expense Ratio (TER) measures how much fees there are for a fund.
+It is the sum of all the fund’s expenses: marketing expenses, employee salaries, management fees, transaction fees…

 The TER is expressed as a percentage.
 It is the amount of money that is taken out of the fund every year.
 For instance, if the TER of a fund is 1%, you will lose 1% of your investments every year only for fees.
 If the market made 6% returns, you would only get 5%.
 If the market lost 5%, you would lose 6%.
 It is money you lose regardless of the market.

 It is a critical metric to compare two different funds.
 It is especially true if you are comparing two index funds.
 If the two funds are investing in the same index, the most important metric is the TER.
 You want it to be as small as possible.

 The tracking error is a metric to compare different index funds.
-It shows how much the fund failed to represent the performance of the index.
+It shows how much the fund failed to represent the index’s performance.

-For instance, if the index returned 10% and the index fund only return 9%, there is an absolute tracking error of 1%.
+For instance, if the index returned 10% and the index fund only returns 9%, there is an absolute tracking error of 1%.
 It is also possible that the index fund returns more than the index, resulting in a positive tracking error.

 Generally, the tracking error is computed as the standard deviation of the tracking errors for the last years.
-You can calculate it by computing the differences for these years and then take the standard deviation (square root of the sum of the squared differences divided by N – 1) of them.
+You can calculate it by computing the differences for these years and then taking the standard deviation (square root of the sum of the squared differences divided by N – 1) of them.

 Generally, you want an index fund with a low tracking error.
-It will give you higher confidence that the fund will match the performance of the index.
+It will give you higher confidence that the fund will match the index’s performance.

 Value is a category of stocks.
 It is related to Value Investing.
 A Value Stock is a stock for which the stock price is lower than the estimated value of the company.
 Value companies are generally quite stable and well-established.